PeeperLab/Rtoolbox/README.md

     $ R CMD INSTALL Rtoolbox_*.tar.gz

-## ENCODER usage:
+## Rtoolbox usage:

 Load the Rtoolbox package in R using:

     > library("Rtoolbox")

-Rtoolbox so far contains one function:
+Rtoolbox contains the following functions:

+## OverviewPlot

 OverviewPlot will create color-based plots of segmentation values as found in the provided DNAcopy object.
 The heatmap plotting function has three optional arguments: samples, range.CNA, and color.palette.